-In the high tide and low tide chart, we can see that the first low tide was at 1:31 am and the next low tide at 1:54 pm.
-The first high tide was at 7:52 am and the next high tide will be at 8:24 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:53 am and the next low tide at 1:33 pm.
+The first high tide was at 7:34 am and the next high tide at 7:56 pm.

-The lunar phase is a Waning Crescent.
-Today we have 10 hours and 53 minutes of sun.
-The solar transit is at 12:23 pm and the length of time the moon will be visible will be 10 hours and 28 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we had 14 hours and 5 minutes of sun.
+The solar transit was at 1:34 pm and the length of time the moon will be visible will be 9 hours and 34 minutes.

-The solunar fishing calendar in Raglan tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Raglan tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: